-Risk Catego ry Risk Area Detail Proposed Monitoring Party to Monitor Frequency of Monitoring in Early Life How will Performance be Measured?
-Performance Target during each phase of Early Life Support Period Industi Risk y Meter Technical Details As Meter Points are migrated to the MHHS arrangements or returned to legacy arrangements, there is a risk that Meter Technical Details (MTDs) will not to be transferred completely and accurately impacting data quality of MTDs across the market.
+Risk Category Risk Area Detail Proposed Monitoring Party to Monitor Frequency of Monitoring in Early Life How will Performance be Measured?
+Performance Target during each phase of Early Life Support Period Industry Risk Meter Technical Details As Meter Points are migrated to the MHHS arrangements or returned to legacy arrangements, there is a risk that Meter Technical Details (MTDs) will not to be transferred completely and accurately impacting data quality of MTDs across the market.
 During enduring operations, there is a risk that following meter works, MTDs are not updated completely and/or accurately.
 Monitoring of Meter Asset Installation/ Removal/ Exchange process.
 Use reconciliation of MEM data with EES data items.
-Data items include: MPAN Core, Meter Id (Serial Number), Meter Type, Energisation Status, Meter Asset Provider Id, Number of Register Digits, Date of Meter Installation, Meter Location, Electricity Smart Meter Equipment (ESME ID) REC Code ManagerAll Parties to monitor for these issues MenthlyAny issues to be escalated weekly Percentage of MPANs for which Meter Tochnical Details have been reconciled.Parties should escalate any issues that they are seeing with the transfer of MTDs across the TOM.
+Data items include: MPAN Core, Meter Id (Serial Number), Meter Type, Energisation Status, Meter Asset Provider Id, Number of Register Digits, Date of Meter Installation, Meter Location, Electricity Smart Meter Equipment (ESME ID) All Parties to monitor for these issues Any issues to be escalated weekly Parties should escalate any issues that they are seeing with the transfer of MTDs across the TOM.
 Parties should escalate any issues that they are seeing with the transfer of MTDs across the TOM.
-During Early Life this risk will be actively monitored by the REC Code Manager and if any issues are observed, these will be highlighted to industry and to the Programme, to be considered within the Early Life Governance framework.
-Any information shared with the Programme will be at an aggregated level and will not name an individual party.
-A specific performance target cannot be set at this stage as benchmark data will only become available following M11.
-Monitoring by the REC will look at participant performance however, monitoring will have